-Keratoconjunctivitis Sicca, or dry eye is a condition which affects the aqueous portion of a dog’s tear film resulting in dry, red, irritated eyes.
-There are many causes of dry eye in dogs but all require treatment to prevent pain and ongoing damage to your pet’s eyes.
-In the following article, I will discuss KCS as well as the common testing and treatment options available.
+Keratoconjunctivitis Sicca, or dry eye, is a condition that affects the aqueous portion of a dog’s tear film, resulting in dry, red, irritated eyes.
+There are many causes of dry eye in dogs, but all require treatment to prevent pain and ongoing damage to your pet’s eyes.
+In the following article, I will discuss KCS, as well as the common testing and treatment options that are available.

-Dogs with dry eye will likely have evidence of irritation and inflammation to their eyes.
+Dogs with dry eyes will likely have evidence of irritation and inflammation to their eyes.
 You may note that one or both eyes are red and painful.
-Many times an accompanying mucoid discharge will be present.
+Many times, an accompanying mucoid discharge will be present.
 Secondary complications from dry eye may result in corneal ulcers and even corneal ruptures.
 Please note that it is very easy to confuse these symptoms with other ocular diseases.

-If a diagnosis of KCS is made, ophthalmic treatment will be started to control the condition.
-Fortunately, many dogs respond to one of several medications which can be placed in the eye 1-2 times daily.
+If a diagnosis of KCS is made, ophthalmic treatment will be started to help control the condition.
+Fortunately, many dogs respond to one of several medications, which can be placed in the eye 1-2 times daily.
 While these medications are often not a cure, they can effectively help the eye start making tears again.
 If a secondary bacterial infection is also suspected, ophthalmic antibiotics may also be prescribed.
-In rare cases, surgical management could be considered when ophthalmic treatment has not been successful.
+In rare cases, surgical management could be considered when ophthalmic treatment has been unsuccessful.

-If you suspect your dog has dry eye, it is important to make an appointment with your veterinarian to evaluate your dog’s eyes.
-KCS is a disease which can progress quickly leading to corneal ulcers and ruptures if not managed.
+If you suspect your dog has a dry eye, it is crucial to make an appointment with your veterinarian to evaluate your dog’s eyes.
+KCS is a disease that can advance quickly, leading to corneal ulcers and ruptures if not diagnosed and appropriately managed.

 Medical Director, World of Animals Veterinary Hospitals